Intersex people and religion: Christianity

 Eunuchs are mentioned many times in the Bible, such as in the Book of Isaiah (56:4) using the word סריס (saris).
 Matthew establishes that the term refers to some individuals from birth, as well as individuals made eunuchs through castration:

 The reference to "eunuchs" in Matthew 19:12 has yielded various interpretations.

 Roman law and post-classical Canon law referred to a person's sex as male, female or hermaphrodite, with legal rights as male or female depending on the characteristics that appeared most dominant.
 Under Roman law, a hermaphrodite had to be classed as either male or female.

 The 12th-century Decretum Gratiani states that "Whether an hermaphrodite may witness a testament, depends on which sex prevails".
 According to Raming, Macy and Cook, the Canon lawyer Huguccio states that, "If someone has a beard, and always wishes to act like a man (excercere virilia) and not like a female, and always wishes to keep company with men and not with women, it is a sign that the male sex prevails in him and then he is able to be a witness, where a woman is not allowed".
-On ordainment, Raming, Macy and Cook found that the Decretum Gratiani states, "item Hermafroditus.
+On ordination, Raming, Macy and Cook found that the Decretum Gratiani states, "item Hermafroditus.
 If therefore the person is drawn to the feminine more than the male, the person does not receive the order.
 If the reverse, the person is able to receive but ought not to be ordained on account of deformity and monstrosity."

 On August 29, 2017, the evangelical Council on Biblical Manhood and Womanhood in the United States released a manifesto on human sexuality known as the "Nashville Statement".
 The statement states in part, "WE AFFIRM that the differences between male and female reproductive structures are integral to God’s design for self-conception as male or female.
 WE DENY that physical anomalies or psychological conditions nullify the God-appointed link between biological sex and self-conception as male or female" and, "WE AFFIRM that those born with a physical disorder of sex development are created in the image of God and have dignity and worth equal to all other image-bearers.
 They are acknowledged by our Lord Jesus in his words about “eunuchs who were born that way from their mother’s womb.”
 With all others they are welcome as faithful followers of Jesus Christ and should embrace their biological sex insofar as it may be known.
 WE DENY that ambiguities related to a person’s biological sex render one incapable of living a fruitful life in joyful obedience to Christ."
 Due to perceived homophobia, transphobia, and misogyny, the Nashville Statement has attracted controversy.